xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-multi-service-network.png)

-# 5G Mobile Networks
+# 4G and 5G Mobile Networks

 ## Summary and 5G Service Types
-The Converged SDN Transport design introduces initial support for 5G networks and 5G services.
+The Converged SDN Transport design introduces support for 5G networks and 5G services.
 There are a variety of new service use cases being defined by 3GPP for use on 5G networks, illustrated by the figure below.
 Networks must now be built to support the stringent SLA requirements of Ultra-Reliable Low-Latency services while also being able to cope with the massive bandwidth introduced by Enhanced Mobile Broadband services.
 The initial support for 5G in the Converged SDN Transport design focuses on the backhaul and midhaul portions of the network utilizing end to end Segment Routing.
 The design introduces no new service types, the existing scalable L3VPN and EVPN based services using BGP are sufficient for carrying 5G control-plane and user-plane traffic.

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-5g-services.png)